Updated in 2025

 Moisturize!
 No, more than that.
 A little more.
 No really, more.
 I thought I was moisturizing enough, but when I started using Kinky Curly Knot Today Leave-in Conditioner, it was a game changer.
 In fact I think that’s when people started asking me more regularly about what I do to my hair.
 Curly hair is fragile.
 It needs moisture even when it doesn’t feel dry or brittle.
 More on this leave-in conditioner in a minute.

-Take a Break From Shampoo
+Take a Break From Shampoo. . .KINda

 Cantu shampoo.
 Great, gentle, cleansing.
 Works for all types.
+And it’s $5.

-Put On Your Mask
+Put On Your OWN Mask FIRST

 Love Your Curls Conditionally

-Back to conditioner.
-If I take a shower and “do” my hair full on, I always condition even when I don’t shampoo.
+Back to regular conditioner.
+If I take a shower and full-out style my hair, I always condition even when I don’t shampoo.
 Get your wide tooth comb and get in the shower with some good conditioner.
 Leave it on a few minutes and gently comb it through.
-You don’t have to fully rinse out—it’s okay if it feels a little slick at the end to keep that moisture locked in.
-Don’t be afraid to experiment to see what works for you!

 Some of my favorites: